 Service Provided Community Wellbeing Outcomes Who benefits/creates need?
 Funding (operating and capital expenditure) This activity provides and maintains the Aigantighe Art Gallery and collection, including exhibits, research and education.
 Enhanced Lifestyle Connected Communities Private Benefit: Users of the Aigantighe Art Gallery benefit for their use of the facility.
 Note: Council considers that allocating costs only to the users of this facility would Operating Expenditure Rates: 90-100% 60% UAGC 40% General Rate User Charges: 0-10% User charges and donations not be practical, would deter use, and would not meet community wellbeing outcomes.
-Community-wide Benefit: The whole community benefits from access to the Aigantighe Art Gallery and a location to exhibit, store and restore art works and to enable the public consumption of art.
-Capital Expenditure Borrowing: Loan costs are funded in the same way as operating expenditure.
-Bequests: Bequests and donations also fund the purchase of some art pieces and may be used to support other capital works.
-Grants: Council may seek grant funding and sponsorship to support capital works. -- --- --
+Community-wide Benefit: The whole community benefits from acc to the Aigantighe Art Gallery and a locat to exhibit, store and restore art works ar to enable the public consumption of art. on Bequests and donations also fund the purchase of some art pieces and may be used to support -- --